vavr-io/vavr/CONTRIBUTING.md

 ### 3rd party libraries

 * Javaslang has no dependencies other than Java.
-* Unit tests depend solely on junit and fest-assert-core.
+* Unit tests depend solely on junit and assertj.

 ## SCM